Parasha Bo (Come!)

 The Eighth Plague: Locusts (Arbeh אַרְבֶּה)

-“Or else, if you refuse to let My people go, behold, tomorrow I will bring locusts into your territory.
+“If you refuse to let My people go, behold, tomorrow I will bring locusts into your territory.
 And they shall cover the face of the earth, so that no one will be able to see the earth; and they shall eat the residue of what is left, which remains to you from the hail, and they shall eat every tree which grows up for you out of the field.”
 (Exodus 10:4–5)

 Parasha Bo begins with the eighth plague upon Egypt — locusts.
 They devoured all the crops and vegetation of Egypt that remained after the hail.
 Even though locusts are driven by the wind, a plague of locusts is so devastating that it cuts off the light of the sun and wipes out the food supply of the affected area.